Creating and Running Symfony Projects

 servbay_symfony_app

-database does not exist, you can manually create it using ServBay’s DB tools (e.g., phpMyAdmin or pgAdmin, accessible via ServBay), or use a Symfony command:bashphp bin/console doctrine:database:create
+database does not exist, create it either manually via ServBay’s database management tools (like phpMyAdmin or pgAdmin, accessible from the ServBay panel), or use Symfony commands:bashphp bin/console doctrine:database:create

 1Create Entity and Migration Files

-In Symfony, you generally use Doctrine Entities to represent DB tables.
-The Maker Bundle makes it easy to generate entities and DB migration files.
+In Symfony, you use Doctrine Entities to represent database tables.
+The Maker Bundle makes generating entities and migration files easy.

 User

-entity):bashFollow the prompts to add fields likephp bin/console make:entity User
+entity):bashFollow prompts to add fields, e.g.php bin/console make:entity User

 1name